 Your slippers are a handmade product made with natural materials.
-They will last for several years, and they will form to your feet with wear.
+They can last for many years, and they will form to your feet with wear.
 We outline the steps below that will keep them looking their best

 Method 1 - The most effective way to clean your suede soles is with isopropyl alcohol (aka rubbing alcohol) and a clean cloth.
 Wet the cloth rag and scrub your suede soles until you are no longer removing dirt with the cloth.
 The soles will appear damp, but the alcohol will evaporate within an hour and will leave no smell.
 Repeat if necessary.